 MySQL Cluster: With a single replica, transactions waiting in the log synchronization queue were not being restarted, causing them to be aborted.
 (Bug #17536)

 MySQL Cluster: In event of a node failure during a rollback, a “false” lock could be established on the backup for that node, which lock could not be removed without restarting the node.
 (Bug #18352)

 MySQL Cluster: Attempting to restart a node with dropped events still pending failed.
 (Bug #18491)

 A node restart immediately following a

-CREATE TABLE would fail.
+CREATE TABLE failed.

 This fix supports 2-node Clusters only.